 Public health workers, education professionals and management teams are strongly encouraged to take the online training by the World Health Organisation (W.H.O.).

-Staying abreast of the W.H.O.’s daily Corona Virus situation reports is also crucial.
+Staying abreast of the W.H.O.’s daily Virus situation reports and Global Disease outbreak reports.

 Following the right sources of information is particularly important if you’re holding a leadership position.

-Business owners, management teams, and individuals with workplace health and safety responsibilities must stay up to date with developments in relation to COVID-19.
+Business owners, management teams, and individuals with workplace health and safety responsibilities must stay up to date with developments in relation to outbreaks of various diseases and pandemics.

-It is important to implement the prevention measures and reporting requirements advised by the W.H.O. to help protect our populations from the further rapid spreading of this virus.
+It is important to implement the prevention measures and reporting requirements advised by the W.H.O. to help protect our populations from the further rapid spreading of new variants and emerging viruses.

-If ever there was a situation which demonstrated the value of online training courses — especially their instant accessability and language translation capacities — it’s in relation to the rapidly spreading COVID-19 (corona virus) moving across the globe in 2020…like a Tsunami.
+If ever there was a situation which demonstrated the value of online training courses — especially their instant accessability and language translation capacities — it’s in relation to the rapidly spreading COVID-19 (corona virus) that moved across the globe in 2020 and 2021…much like a Tsunami.
+Connie May MHST

 Fortunately, as reporting measures improved — and the seriousness of the coronavirus outbreaks came further to light — the World Health Organisation acted very rapidly to develop daily updates and online training courses.

-Workplace Health and Safety responses to the Corona Virus (COVID19)
+Workplace Health and Safety Responses to SARS-CoV-2 Outbreaks

 The WHO-designed training courses, such as those developed in response to the SARS-CoV-2 outbreak, aimed at helping health workers (and the public) understand and react appropriately to suspected cases of illnesses from SARS-CoV-2; and other contagious disease outbreaks such as Monkeypox.

 W.H.O.
-Technical Guidance on COVID-19 – helpful links and resources
+Technical Guidance on pandemic responses – resources

 Which online training course topics, and recommendations, are available from the World Health Organisation (W.H.O.)?

 To assist countries in recognising, reporting, treating and preventing the rapid spread of diseases including new variants of the SARS-CoV-2 virus, the W.H.O.:

-- provided multilingual resources for staying updated on the coronavirus situation.
+- provided multilingual resources for staying updated on global disease outbreaks situations

 Examples of W.H.O. online training courses for COVID-19 include: